-The growth that we are expecting in our biopharma services business may not transpire.
+The revenue that we are expecting in our biopharma and other services business may not transpire.

-We have previously entered into technology licensing and collaboration arrangements, such as our collaborations with Johnson & Johnson in December 2018, with Acerta Pharma, the hematology research and development arm of AstraZeneca, in December 2019 and with CareDx in May 2020, which reflect an important element of our business strategy.
+We have previously entered into technology licensing, collaboration, and other services arrangements, such as our collaborations with Johnson & Johnson in December 2018, with Acerta Pharma, the hematology research and development arm of AstraZeneca, in December 2019 and with CareDx in May 2020.
 With the acquisition of Decipher Biosciences and HalioDx, we continue to seek to expand the range of our biopharma services offerings to pharmaceutical partners with services such as clinically relevant biomarker identification, patient stratification for clinical trials, and development of companion diagnostics.
 The success of our biopharma services business depends in part on our ability to identify and successfully negotiate with appropriate pharma partners.
-We cannot guarantee that we will be successful in the identification of appropriate pharma partners or the successful and timely negotiation with such partners.
+We cannot guarantee that we will be successful in the identification of appropriate pharma partners or the successful and timely negotiation with such partners, or that existing partners will not terminate their agreements with us.

-The COVID-19 pandemic has had, and may continue to have, an adverse effect on certain of our business, results of operations and financial condition.
+The COVID-19 pandemic has had, and may continue to have, an adverse effect on certain of our businesses, results of operations and financial condition.